Alabama vs San Diego State Players to Watch - Sweet 16

 Alabama Players to Watch

-Miller averages 19.1 points and 8.2 rebounds per game -- both team highs.
-He is also putting up 2 assists, shooting 44.1% from the field and 39.5% from beyond the arc with 2.9 made 3-pointers per game.
+Miller leads his squad in both points (19.1) and rebounds (8.2) per game, and also posts 2 assists.
+Defensively, he delivers 0.9 steals and 0.9 blocked shots.

-Noah Clowney posts 10 points, 7.9 rebounds and 0.9 assists per contest.
-Defensively, he posts 0.5 steals and 1 block.
+Noah Clowney averages 10 points, 7.9 rebounds and 0.9 assists per contest.
+Defensively, he delivers 0.5 steals and 1 block.

-Charles Bediako is putting up 6.3 points, 0.7 assists and 6 rebounds per game.
+Charles Bediako posts 6.3 points, 6 rebounds and 0.7 assists per game, shooting 65.6% from the field.

-Quinerly paces the Crimson Tide at 3.6 assists per contest, while also averaging 1.9 rebounds and 8.7 points.
+Quinerly leads the Crimson Tide at 3.6 assists per game, while also averaging 1.9 rebounds and 8.7 points.

 San Diego State Players to Watch

-Bradley is the Aztecs' top scorer (13 points per game) and assist man (2.1), and delivers 3.9 rebounds.
+Bradley is posting a team-high 13 points per contest.
+And he is delivering 3.9 rebounds and 2.1 assists, making 41.1% of his shots from the floor and 36.6% from 3-point range, with 1.5 triples per game.

-Lamont Butler is No. 1 on the Aztecs in assists (3.3 per game), and puts up 8.6 points and 2.7 rebounds.
-He also puts up 1.5 steals and 0.1 blocked shots.
+Lamont Butler tops the Aztecs in assists (3.3 per game), and produces 8.6 points and 2.7 rebounds.
+He also delivers 1.5 steals and 0.1 blocked shots.

-Nathan Mensah is the Aztecs' top rebounder (5.9 per game), and he posts 6.1 points and 0.6 assists.
+Nathan Mensah is averaging a team-leading 5.9 rebounds per game.
+And he is contributing 6.1 points and 0.6 assists, making 54.8% of his shots from the floor.

-Jaedon LeDee gets the Aztecs 7.8 points, 5.2 rebounds and 1 assists per game.
-He also delivers 0.5 steals and 0.4 blocked shots.
+Jaedon LeDee gives the Aztecs 7.8 points, 5.2 rebounds and 1 assists per game.
+He also averages 0.5 steals and 0.4 blocked shots.

 Alabama Top Performers (Last 10 Games)